pavithraB-wec/pavithraB-wec/README.md

 </table>

 <div align="center">
-<i>Somewhere between debugging a merge conflict and shipping a new feature, a developer discovered her power wasn't a radioactive spider bite — it was persistence.
+<i>Somewhere between debugging a merge conflict and shipping a new feature, a developer discovered my power wasn't a radioactive spider bite — it was persistence.
 Every bug is a villain to defeat.
 Every deployment is a new dimension unlocked.
-This is her web of code.</i>
+This is my web of code.</i>
 </div>

 <img src="https://capsule-render.vercel.app/api?type=slice&color=0:0F0F1A,50:8A2BE2,100:00C2FF&height=4&width=100%"/>